A Beginner’s Guide To How To Sell A House Quickly

 If it’s a rainy or dark day, turn ceiling lights on and use lamps to make each room more welcoming.
 If your lamps aren’t really brightening up a space, replace the bulbs with a higher wattage.

-You don’t want a room to be too bright, but you want the space to have ambiance and be bright enough for visitors to look around.
+You don’t want a room to be too bright, but you want the space to have an ambience and be bright enough for visitors to look around.

 7 - Tackle Your To Do List